machineash/legacy-workflow-automation/README.md

 ## Solutions, Methods, Tools

-So, what do we do about it?
+...so what do we do about it?

 Legacy systems are not documented extensively with detail available via the click of a button or a simple Google search.